485 Hillsdale Drive, Suite 206 Charlottesville, VA 22901 | (434) 964-1588

 college: Amherst College

-DivineAsia became lonely again there, and focused on her studies as a result.
-Unintentionally, missing out on her middle school’s social scene and honing her skills led to even more improvement.
-Thus, she was able to pass the test to enter into one of New York City’s specialized high schools, Brooklyn Technical High School, where she ended up majoring in Law and Society.
-Here, she was lonely yet again, but not for long: Tech was comprised of a new crowd of students who had a lot more in common with her, and so she came out of her shell more and became a prominent figure in her school’s community, participating in the arrangement of everything from Senior Pajama Day to her major’s Christmas gifts to teachers to Big Siblings, the school’s group for helping freshmen not feel as lonely as she did when she first got to the school.
-In a school that’s mostly Asian and doesn’t have very many black women as leaders in its community, this was quite an unconventional development in her life.
+DivineAsia Miller was primarily raised in Brooklyn, New York.
+She attended one of New York City’s specialized high schools, Brooklyn Technical High School, where she ended up majoring in Law and Society.
+Brooklyn Tech was comprised of a new crowd of students who had a lot in common with her compared to her previous schools, and so she came out of her shell for the first time to become a prominent figure in her school’s community.
+She helped coordinate numerous events ranging from Senior Pajama Day to her major’s Christmas gifts for their teachers to the creation of Big Siblings, the school’s group for helping freshmen orient themselves at Brooklyn Tech.